Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/New-AzLogicApp.md

 Version                      : 08587489107859952120
 ```

-The first command gets the logic app named LogicApp03 by using the Get-AzureRmLogicApp cmdlet.
+The first command gets the logic app named LogicApp03 by using the Get-AzLogicApp cmdlet.
 The command stores the logic app in the $Workflow variable.
 The second command creates a new logic app that uses the definition and parameters of the logic app stored in $Workflow.